 The hydrogen atom is the simplest atom of all, made of a single proton orbited by an electron.
 Some three quarters of all the ordinary matter in the universe is hydrogen, and the hydrogen atom is one of the best understood systems in physics.
 Comparison with antihydrogen offers a route to understanding the matter–antimatter asymmetry in the universe.

 Four years after the first technical proposals, the experiments CMS and ATLAS were officially approved.
-Both experiments seek the Higgs boson, the particle which provides a mechanism to explain particle mass.
+Both are general-purpose experiments designed to explore the fundamental nature of matter and the basic forces that shape our universe, including the Higgs boson.

 In 1996 CERN's antiproton machines – the Antiproton Accumulator (AC), the Antiproton Collector and the Low Energy Antiproton Ring (LEAR) – were closed down to free resources for the Large Hadron Collider.
 But a community of antimatter scientists wanted to continue their LEAR experiments with slow antiprotons.
 Council asked the Proton Synchrotron division to investigate a low-cost way to provide the necessary low-energy beams.